hedonistrh/bestekar/blog_part1_draft.md

     return output_notes
 ```

 Note: I have added some randomness to this conversion.
-If I do not use this randomness, length of notes is mostly _0.25_ because of model.
+If I do not use this randomness, length of notes will mostly become _0.25_ because of model.
 Thus, generated music can not be enjoyable without this randomness.

 As you can see, there is some function in this code.
 Now, look these functions.